Accepted Student Checklist

 After you accept your offer of admission, you will receive information about the online assessment and the Educational Planning Survey (EPS).
 This information starts going out March 1, and will be sent on a continual basis to students that accept their offer of admission.
+International students will receive this information via email over the summer.
 You will take an online assessment test in mathematics, and then complete the EPS, as well.
 The sooner you finish these tasks, the sooner you can schedule the remaining component of New Student Orientation (NSO) – the campus visit!

 2. Schedule your campus visit.

 Once the test and the EPS are completed, you will receive information about your campus visit.
 The details and duration of this campus visit vary by campus – University Park students will have a two-day orientation visit, while other campuses offer a day-long visit.
 You will also receive “homework” for your orientation visit, so make some time to complete those items prior to arriving on campus.
 International students arrive for orientation one to two weeks prior to the start of the semester.